Darkwinde/DU-HUD/README.md

 ## Usage
 1. For take off or landing action near a surface, use hotkey "Option 1".
 Game control default for this is "ALT + 1"
 1. After take off, low altitude stabilization (LAS) takes action.
-LAS means lifting ship to a certain level (atmosphere 15m, space 5m) and holding it by braks not to drift away.
+LAS means lifting ship to a certain level (atmosphere 15m, space 5m) and holding it by brakes not to drift away.
 To get out of LAS gain an additional meter of lift (e.g. pressing space) and you are free to fly.
-1. You can controll thrust as usual.
-As braks are active on LAS, you could perform a small kick start like:
+1. You can control thrust as usual.
+As brakes are active on LAS, you could perform a small kick start like:
 <br/>> Set thrust to 100%
 <br/>> Wait until you start drifting forward
 <br/>> Press space to gain an additional meter height.